timm/tested/README.md

 > Several mechanisms heighten an individual’s perception of
-accountability: identifiability, awareness of logging, awareness of audit, and electronic presence (_identifiability is a person’s “knowledge that his outputs could be linked to (them)” and _presence_ is a state of mind in which self-focused attention is increased and performance is modified in the presence of those who can disapprove or approve of actions)[^Vance13].
+accountability: identifiability, awareness of logging, awareness of audit, and electronic presence (_identifiability_ is a person’s “knowledge that his outputs could be linked to (them)” and _presence_ is "a state of mind in which self-focused attention is increased and performance is modified in the presence of those who can disapprove or approve of actions")[^Vance13].

 This code is an experiment in another way to teach AI.
 Instead of viewing AI as something machines do,